MisterPhilip/omnibug.io/src/help/no-requests-found.md

 ### You recently cleared the requests

 Clearing the current requests by clicking the trash can icon will remove all requests from Omnibug.
-This basically means the same thing as the previous reason, where no requests have been sent since you clicked the clear button.
+This means the same thing as the previous reason, where no requests have been sent since you clicked the clear button.

 ### A request was sent, but the provider was disabled in Omnibug